daniel1890/daniel1890/README.md

 - PHP
 - Arduino (C++)

-🌱 Currently learning: Internship at Covadis.
+🌱 Currently learning: Game Development in Unity.

-I'm in my third year of school studying for a Bachelor in ICT(IT).
+I'm in my fourth year of school studying for a Bachelor in ICT(IT).

 <!---
 daniel1890/daniel1890 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.